Still Vibrato- a brief history

 While working as a barista at Palate Coffee, Clint networked with many coffee lovers, local business owners, and supporters of entrepreneurial endeavors alike.
 Across the street, the new Project Bike location was opening for business, and they happened to have an empty area in the back of their warehouse.

 The guys at the bike shop were friends of his brothers and practically made their entire business plan perched at Palate.
 They knew Clint was a roaster and offered the space to him.
-For a new business the rent was quite steep, but luckily Clint had already made plans of finding a roasting space with a previous co-worker that he met through the ever supportive Palate.
+For a new business the rent was quite steep, but luckily Clint had already made plans of finding a roasting space with a previous co-worker that he met through the ever supportive Palate Coffee.
 Together with R.C Gartrell, a local chocolate maker who runs Seahorse Chocolate, they leased the space, setting the stage for them to create a custom roastery to build their businesses.

 Months later the roastery has opened!
 People are welcome inside where they can view the roasting operations as well as buy beans, chocolate bars, enjoy a cup of coffee or taste various single origin chocolates.